Know before you go

-The reserve is linked with accessible paths from Blaydon Burn via a cycle route.
-Some parking is available at Sandy Bank which offers a pleasant walk through the reserve.
+Reserve linked with accessible paths from Blaydon Burn via a cycle route.